The Great British Bake Off series 2: Episode 3: Bread

 In this episode, two bakers were eliminated rather than one baker.

 Episode 4: Biscuits

-For the signature bake, the bakers were give 1 1/2 hours to make 12 biscuits of their choice; the biscuits should not be too soft, too hard or too crumbly.
+For the signature bake, the bakers were given 1 1/2 hours to make 12 biscuits of their choice; the biscuits should not be too soft, too hard or too crumbly.
 The technical challenge gave the bakers 1 1/2 hours to bake 24 brandy snaps.
 For the showstopper, the bakers were asked to produce a macaron display, consisting of 120 macarons (60 pairs) in 3 different flavors; they had 5 hours to complete it.